 Bottom line.
 If you want to supercharge your wealth, you should be utilizing your 401(k) and other Tax Advantaged accounts.

 Tracking Your Accounts

-I use Personal Capital to track all of my Taxable and Tax Advantaged accounts all in one place.
+I use Empower to track all of my Taxable and Tax Advantaged accounts all in one place.
 They could not make it easier to get a good overview of all of my assets in one place.
 But the biggest benefit is the ability to track my allocations seamlessly, making rebalancing a breeze.
-Click here to sign up and check it out Personal Capital yourself.
+Click here to sign up and check it out Empower yourself.

 - Best Books on Investing, Wealth Creation, Business & Entrepreneurship, and Enjoying Life

 - Betting on a player.
 Betting on a team.
 Betting on a league.

 - Should you manage your own investments or hire a financial advisor?

 - The F.I.R.E.
 Planner: A step-by-step workbook to reach your full financial potential